heytimc/envelope/INSTALL.md

 ```

 #### Test
-Go to www.example.com or whatever domain you set up.
-Login with your new role.
+Go to www.example.com or whatever domain you set up, then login with your new role.